Best Golf Travel Bags 2025

 Not as protective as more expensive covers

-If you’re flying regularly with your clubs, then T-660 from BagBoy would be our recommendation.
+If you’re flying regularly with your clubs, then T-660 from BagBoy should definitely be a model you should consider.

 It’s such a practical bag for frequent travelers, starting with the full wraparound zipper that enables the front of the case to open entirely - from here you just place your golf bag inside, with no faff or fuss.
 Similarly, once you’re at your destination it’s a cinch to remove your golf bag from the travel cover.
 And it has the added advantage of being packable, meaning that it doesn’t take up too much space when it's not in use.

 There’s more to like, too.
-We appreciated the attention to detail that features across the bag, from the reinforced corners to the skid bars and plate.
+I enjoyed the attention to detail that features across the bag, from the reinforced corners to the skid bars and plate.
 Combined with the quality construction and materials, it adds up to plenty of protection, giving you peace of mind that your clubs will arrive without damage.

 The bag is easy to maneuver thanks to a set of inline wheels, while there’s also a spacious front pocket that can be used to hold your rain jacket and trousers, as well as additional clothing and shoes.
 The fact that it won’t break the bank only makes the BagBoy more appealing.